jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 You now have a Git repo with example code.
 Lots of tools can be used to work with Git, including all of the major desktop IDEs and even directly from the web using the Web IDE, but for now, let's just use the command line Git support.

-**Note:** If you don't have Git, you can find information on installing it at [Setting up Eclipse, Git, and RTC Desktop Clients for use with DevOps Service][20].
+**Note:** If you don't have Git, you can find information on installing it at [Setting up Eclipse, Git, and Rational Team Concert Desktop Clients for use with DevOps Service][20].
 If you want to learn more about working with Git, you can browse the [Git documentation pages](http://git-scm.com/doc).

 First, clone the repo using the URL, which you can find on the Bluemix application's dashboard _or_ the DevOps project's overview: